HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Introduction

-The resulting logic is very expressive and subsumes both the existing hyperlogic \HyperCTLS{} \cite{ClarksonFKMRS14} (the branching-time extension of \HyperLTL{}) and \ATLS{} \cite{AlurHK02}.
-The situation is depicted in \Cref{fig:expr}.
-Reasoning about strategic hyperproperties in multi-agent systems (expressed in \HyperATLS{}) is useful in various settings, including information-flow control and asynchronous hyperproperties.
-Consider the following two examples.
+Reasoning about strategic hyperproperties in multi-agent systems is useful in various settings, including information-flow control and asynchronous hyperproperties.
+Consider the following two examples that demonstrate how we can use \HyperATLS{} to express such strategic hyperproperties.

 \paragraph{Application 1: Information-flow Control}